 If you resist being searched in any of the circumstances described above, the police officer can arrest you.
 You can then be searched (using force if necessary).
-However, a search of a more intimate nature, for example, an internal search, requires a warrant.
-See Intimate searches.
+However, intimate searches, for example, an internal search, requires a warrant.

 A strip search is a search where more than an outer coat, jacket, gloves, headgear or footwear is removed.
 You cannot be ordered to remove more clothing unless a strip search has been authorised by a more senior officer.